Updating And Ranking The 50 Greatest NFL Players Of All-Time

 Teams: New England Patriots; Tampa Bay Buccaneers

-Notable accolades: 7x Super Bowl Champion (1st All-Time); 5x Super Bowl MVP (1st All-Time); 3x MVP; 3x First Team All-Pro; 2x Second Team All-Pro; 2x OPoY; 14x Pro-Bowl; multiple Super Bowl, playoff & regular season records
+Notable accolades: 7x Super Bowl Champion (1st All-Time); 5x Super Bowl MVP (1st All-Time); 3x MVP; 3x First-Team All-Pro; 3x Second-Team All-Pro; 2x OPoY; 15x Pro-Bowl; multiple Super Bowl, playoff & regular season records

 If you were wondering where Thomas Edward Patrick Brady, Jr. was on this list, wonder no longer.
-He was already named to the NFL 100 in 2019, but after smashing the massively favored Kansas City Chiefs in Super Bowl LV on his first try with a brand new team, he has silenced all questions about his individual greatness.
+He was already named to the NFL 100 in 2019, but after smashing the massively favored Kansas City Chiefs in Super Bowl LV on his first try with a brand new team, he silenced all questions about his individual greatness.
 Belichick was great in New England as well and was vital to Brady’s growth, but all questions have been answered.
-Tom Brady can now rightfully claim his title as the Greatest of All Time.
+Tom Brady can now rightfully claim his title as the GOAT as he rides into the sunset, “for good” this time.